Code of Conduct

 Administrative and accounting controls must be maintained to provide reasonable assurance that Insperity is in compliance with the above requirements and that financial and other reports are accurately and reliably prepared, and fully and fairly disclose all required or otherwise material information.

-Complete, Fair, Accurate and Timely Disclosure
+Full, Fair, Accurate, and Understandable Disclosure

-Equal Employment Opportunity and Harassment
+Equal Employment Opportunity and Prohibition against Harassment

-It is the policy of Insperity to maintain a working environment which encourages mutual respect, promotes respectful and congenial relationships between employees and is free from all forms of harassment of any employee or applicant for employment by anyone, including supervisors, co-workers, vendors, or clients.
+Insperity provides equal employment opportunities to all employees and applicants.
+Moreover, Insperity’s policy is to maintain a working environment which encourages mutual respect, promotes respectful and congenial relationships between employees and is free from all forms of harassment of any employee or applicant for employment by anyone, including supervisors, co-workers, vendors, or clients.
 Harassment in any manner or form is expressly prohibited and will not be tolerated by Insperity.
-Accordingly, Company management is committed to vigorously enforcing this policy against harassment, including but not limited to sexual harassment, at all levels within the Company.
+Accordingly, management is committed to vigorously enforcing this policy against harassment, including but not limited to sexual harassment, at all levels within Insperity.
+For additional information, please refer to the “Equal Employment Opportunity Policy” and the “Anti-Harassment Policy” in our Employee Handbook.

 Health and Safety